noPerfection/service/README.md

 `entrypoint` packages, starts all three in one process, and then waits for all of them together.

+Keep this example on TCP or in-process endpoints.
+If you switch the proxies to `tmp/...` IPC, they also need `start-command`, and then the topology manager may try to launch the same proxy apps that `cmd/demo` already started in this process.
+Depending on startup order and manager probes, the extra launch may be skipped or it may create duplicate processes that fight over the same IPC sockets.
+Use `tmp/` IPC with `start-command` for the multi-process autostart style, not this single-process one.

 Run the whole topology:

 ```bash